codess-aus/DP-200/README.md

 Activities use datasets to read or write data as the result of a pipeline.
 Neither is used to connect with an on-premises database.

 You should not configure a manual execution or schedule an execution trigger.
 These executions allow you to manually start pipelines or schedule their execution.
 However, you cannot define a specific, fixed-size time interval to run the pipelines.

+You should transfer the data using Azure Data Factory in native IR mode, with an Azure Data Factory self- hosted IR machine installed on the Azure VNet.
+This approach supports data transfer via Express Route and uses Azure Data Factory IR as an engine to copy the data.

+You should not transfer the data using Azure Data Factory in DistCopy mode, with an Azure Data Factory self-hosted IR machine installed in the on-premises datacenter.
+The DistCp tool does not support Express Route private peering with an Azure Storage VNet endpoint.

+You should not transfer the data using Azure Data Box Disk devices.
+This approach is for offline transfer scenarios.
+Also, an Azure Data Box Disk device has a total capacity of only 40 T B.

+You should not transfer the data using Azure Data Box Heavy devices.
+While these devices have a capacity of 1 PB, they are intended for offline transfer scenarios only.